Youth offenders can forgo traditional court system for Teen Court

-Kersey said 30 teenagers have been referred and accepted to Teen Court during the six months the program has been around and 16 have successfully completed the program with no recidivism.
-The other 14 are still in the program.
+Kersey said 35 teenagers have been referred and accepted to Teen Court since the beginning of last February and 31 have successfully completed the program with no recidivism.
+The other four are still in the program.

 “That’s only six months, but we’re still proud of those numbers,” Kersey said, especially since for much of this year students have been engaged in remote learning at home.
 When away from school, teenagers are more likely to engage in unlawful behavior, she said.

-Teen court will be held at the Stanly County Courthouse in Albemarle from 4:50 p.m. to 8:30 p.m. during the last Tuesday of every month.
+Teen court will be held at the Stanly County Courthouse in Albemarle from 4:50 p.m. to 8:30 p.m. during the last Tuesday of each month.